binaryage/totalfinder-web/installation.md

 <img src="/images/update-dialog.png" class="doc-inline-image-50 right">

-TotalFinder uses [Sparkle](http://sparkle.andymatuschak.org/) updating system.
+TotalFinder uses the [Sparkle](http://sparkle.andymatuschak.org/) updating system.
 By default it notifies you whenever there is a new version available.
-You may also check for new version manually.
+You may also check for new versions manually.

 <div style="height: 200px">&nbsp;</div>